DFW - Dallas

 Taxis

 DFW taxis have fixed-rate pricing to some zones and metered pricing to others.
-To downtown Dallas, expect $45-65.
-To Fort Worth, $50-70.
-These are consistently more expensive than Uber or Lyft for the same routes.
+Check the posted rate card at the stand, or DFW's own website, for the current rates to your destination.
+Taxis are consistently more expensive than Uber or Lyft for the same routes.

 The advantage of taxis is immediacy - they are right outside baggage claim with no app required.
 For travelers who prefer a traditional taxi experience or whose phone is dead, they work fine.